Selecting the freshest fruits and vegetables isn’t always easy, but knowing what to look for will greatly impact the flavor of your meals.

 - Sweet Potatoes

 Of course, the general rules are great for a quick and easy reference for buying the freshest produce.
-But if you want to be more specific, the following information will give you a guide for the most popular fruits and vegetables.
+But if you want to be more specific, the following information will give you a guide for the most popular produce to get the freshest fruits and vegetables.

 - Apples: Look for a rich, even color without blemishes